nikhilCad/nikhilCad.github.io/content/experience/thoughtspot-intern.md

 Jan 2024 - Present

-- Shipped Filter and Sort feature for worksheet along with one team member, increasing efficiency for analyst users by 20%
+- Shipped Filter and Sort feature for worksheet tables and columns along with one team member.
+Collaborated with the backend team to add new parameters in existing API to include tags, authors and database info to sort the tables.
+Increased efficiency for analyst users by 20%.
-- Fixed 10+ bugs in the existing code on a priority basis for the customer, cherry picking must fixes to already released software
+- Resolved high priority bugs in the existing code on a priority basis for the customer, with average time of 1-2 days to merge the changes into master.
+Cherry picked must fixes to already released software, added retroactively to older versions of product.